 For the toppings

 Heat oil in medium skillet over medium heat.
-Add mushrooms and sauté until golden brown, 10-15 minutes.
+Add the sliced mushrooms and sauté until golden brown, 10-15 minutes.
 Season to taste with salt and pepper.
 Transfer to a plate or bowl.
 They can be refrigerated until needed.

 Place a pizza stone on the middle rack of the oven and preheat to 500°F for one hour.

 Cut the dough into four pieces.
 Work with one piece at a time and the the others covered.
 Roll and/or stretch into a circle.
 Lay on a wooden cutting board, pizza peel or rimless baking sheet that has been covered with cornmeal or semolina.
-Lightly brush with olive oil and cover with the onions, mushrooms and crumbled goat cheese.
+Lightly brush with olive oil and cover with the onions, mushrooms, and crumbled goat cheese.
 Add freshly ground pepper if desired.

 Transfer pizza to the pizza stone in the oven.
 Bake until crust and cheese are starting to brown, 10-15 minutes.